OSINT

 OSINT stands for Open-Source Intelligence.
 It's the discipline of gathering information from publicly available sources — news outlets, social media, government publications, academic databases, satellite imagery, radio broadcasts — and turning raw data into structured intelligence.

 Governments, militaries, journalists, and security professionals have relied on OSINT for decades.
 What used to require teams of analysts and classified budgets is now possible with the right tools and the right approach.
-HyveHeim automates the collection, translation, classification, and mapping of thousands of open sources — delivering the kind of situational awareness that was once reserved for intelligence agencies.
+HyveHeim automates the collection, translation, classification, and mapping of open sources across three networks — delivering the kind of situational awareness that was once reserved for intelligence agencies.

 Every event on our map comes from a publicly available source.
 Nothing is hacked, intercepted, or obtained through surveillance.
 If it's published, broadcast, or posted — we find it, verify it, and put it on the map.